statamic-rad-pack/mailchimp/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-I accept contributions via Pull Requests on [Github](https://github.com/edalzell/statamic-mailchimp).
+We accept contributions via Pull Requests on [Github](https://github.com/statamic-rad-pack/mailchimp).

 ## Pull Requests